RoyalIcing/RoyalIcing/2023/how-is-a-webassembly-module-like-a-ruby-class.md

 ## WebAssembly instances ~= Ruby objects

 And like a class, you can instantiate it multiple times.
 One WebAssembly module can become multiple WebAssembly instances.

+## WebAssembly imports ~= Ruby initializers

+When you instantiate your Ruby class, you can pass in initial arguments that help bootstrap the object to an `initializer`.

+You can do something very similar in WebAssembly: you can import values and functions from the outside world.
+For example, you could import a function to generate a random number, or you could import a set of functions to execute SQLite queries.

 ## WebAssembly functions ~= Ruby methods